Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 04.23.57 UTC
+- WIB: Minggu, 1 Juni 2025 05.27.38 UTC
-- WITA: Minggu, 1 Juni 2025 05.23.57 UTC
+- WITA: Minggu, 1 Juni 2025 06.27.38 UTC
-- WIT: Minggu, 1 Juni 2025 06.23.57 UTC
+- WIT: Minggu, 1 Juni 2025 07.27.38 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship